nischalbhattarai007/Student-Attendance-Management-System/README.md

 # Student-Attendance-Management-System
 This project is done under HTML, CSS, JS , Python and MySQL .
-In this project student are allow to registered using facial recognition .
+In this project student are allow to do attendance using facial recognition .